All

 heart conditions, those suffering from schizophrenia, ichthyosis, senile

 keratosis, dermatosclerosis, psoriasis, rashes and leucoderma.
-The GH3
+The therapy,

-therapy, stated Dr. Aslan, repigmented existing hair, improved muscle
+stated Dr. Aslan, repigmented existing hair, improved muscle tone, improved

-tone, improved failing memory, improved the central activity of the
+failing memory, improved the central activity of the nervous system,

-nervous system, improved cardiovascular reaction to stress and increased
+improved cardiovascular reaction to stress and increased oxygen consumption.

-oxygen consumption.
-It can restore the use of limbs to those suffering
+It can restore the use of limbs to those suffering from a stroke.

-found from her GH3 treatments and experiments that procaine directly
+from her treatments and experiments that procaine directly affects the cerebral

 Procaine